ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

     .. rationale::

-        SP 800-108 describes a set of general constructions for key derivation algorithms, with flexibility for specific implementation requirements.
+        :cite:`SP800-108` describes a set of general constructions for key derivation algorithms, with flexibility for specific implementation requirements.

         The precise definition provided here enables compatibility between different implementations of the |API|.